Here’s a question about the temperature of the laundry when it’s finished a cycle –

-If laundry feels quite warm or even hot at the end of the cycle then the washing machine could be rinsing in hot water.
+If laundry feels quite warm or even hot at the end of the wash cycle then the washing machine could be rinsing in hot water.
 This would also result in much bigger energy costs with lots of wasted hot water and it can also result in excessive creasing of clothes or even shrinkage.
 This situation is caused when the hot and cold fill hoses are connected the wrong way round or when the hoses are connected correctly, but due to a plumbing error the hot tap is actually delivering cold water and the cold tap is delivering hot.

 This can be caused by the plumber (or DIY plumber) wrongly identifying the hot and cold water pipes, or incorrectly labelling the taps by fitting the red and blue levers or indicators on the wrong taps.
 This subject is covered in more depth on the following article which gives other explanations laundry comes out of washing machine badly creased

 If laundry Comes out of a Washer Dryer’s drying Cycle Hot & Wet

 Bear in mind that a washer dryer is just a washing machine with drying ability.
 So if you have this issue with a washing machine or washer dryer the advice and potential causes are the same.
 The only difference would be if the laundry is coming out of a washer dryer hot, steamy and wet after a drying cycle.
 In this case check out this article – Laundry comes out of washer dryer hot & steamy